slatedocs/slate/source/index.md

-instagram_id | The Instgram ID or the username for the business listing omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | MojoPages Category ID's that you want business to be listed under updated_at | When the listing was last updated
+instagram_id | The Instgram ID or the username for the business listing omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | MojoPages Category ID's that you want business to be listed under array (max: 3) updated_at | When the listing was last updated

 # Getting Started Workflow